← All Articles

 TL;DR: A typical Singapore SME spends S$5,000-S$30,000 on the migration itself and S$200-S$2,000/month on ongoing cloud costs.
 AWS is cheapest for startups and web apps.
 Azure wins for Microsoft-heavy shops.
 GCP is best for data/AI workloads.
 The PSG grant covers up to 50% of qualifying cloud solutions.
 Hidden costs (data transfer, support, training) add 20-40% to published pricing.

-Cloud migration costs fall into two buckets: one-time migration costs and ongoing monthly costs.
-Most SMEs underestimate both.
+Cloud migration costs fall into one-time migration costs and ongoing monthly costs.
+Most SMEs underestimate both — and the monthly costs are what really matter long-term.

 One-Time Migration Costs